 5 – Submissions should not have been previously published, either online or in print.
 (For chapbooks, this means the work as a whole should not have been previously published.
 We will consider manuscripts where individual photographs have been previously published as long as the venue of initial publication is listed on an acknowledgments page at the end of the manuscript.)

 6 – Each contributor can send between three (3) to five (5) entries for each or every category.

-7 – Ideally, we accept short stories of up to 3000 words and poems of up to 100 words each.
+7 – Ideally, we accept short stories of up to 3000 words.

 8 – If submitting manuscripts for the digital chapbook series, please review and adhere to the additional guidelines below.

-POETRY CHAPBOOK SUBMISSIONS WILL BE CLOSED NOVEMBER – JANUARY, and will re-open for new submissions on 01-February-2017.
+POETRY CHAPBOOK SUBMISSIONS ARE TEMPORARILY CLOSED UNTIL WE HAVE PUBLISHED ALL THE MANUSCRIPTS WE HAVE ALREADY ACCEPTED.
 Photography chapbook submissions remain open, and are highly encouraged.
 Please see further guidelines below.

 Additional Guidelines for Photography Chapbook Submissions: